warning Coming soon – PHH Mortgage is changing its name! right arrow

 Subject to satisfaction of the prior approval requirements set forth in Section 2.7.9 and subject to the provisions of this Chapter, PHH Mortgage may elect to purchase eMortgages of such types or products which are eligible for sale to Fannie Mae and/or Freddie Mac and which otherwise meet the requirements of this Guide for possible purchase by PHH.

 The provisions of this Chapter control over any inconsistent or conflicting provisions in this Guide with respect to eMortgages.
-Except as provided in this Chapter 9, all other provisions of this Seller Guide apply to e- Mortgages.
+Except as provided in this Chapter 9, all other provisions of this Client Guide apply to e- Mortgages.

 “Authoritative Copy” the single copy of an eNote which meets the requirements of applicable eMortgage Laws to be the “authoritative copy” of the eNote.